 Stress – and the vicious circle it can trigger

 Stress can be a challenging symptom to manage.
-The more you are stressed, the more you can experience symptoms such as sleep problems; headaches; difficulty concentrating (‘brain fog’); sweating; and palpitations.
-Furthermore, the more menopause symptoms you experience i.e. sleep problems, flushes, sweating and headaches can in turn cause you to experience more stress and have low mood and anxiety.
+The more you stress, the more you can experience symptoms such as sleep problems; headaches; difficulty concentrating (‘brain fog’); sweating; and palpitations.
+Furthermore, the more menopause symptoms you experience i.e. sleep problems, flushes, sweating and headaches can in turn cause you to experience more stress and anxiety.
 This can feel like a ‘vicious circle’, but thankfully there are ways to break free.

 How can you help manage stress and anxiety?